Contents

 Make Content Accessible

 Making your services accessible to those with disabilities is not only the right thing to do—it’s also required by law.
-Under the Americans with Disabilities Act (ADA), digital services must adhere to the Web Content Accessibility Guidelines (WCAG).
+Under the Americans with Disabilities Act (ADA), government digital services must adhere to the Web Content Accessibility Guidelines (WCAG).

 Clarify Jargon